-- preventative treatment; or - preventative screening tests; or - · routine preventative examinations and check-ups; or - genetic screening tests to check whether: - the child has a medical condition when they have no symptoms; or - a genetic risk of developing a medical condition in the future; or - there is a genetic risk of the child passing on a medical condition; or - genetic tests to identify a medical condition where the result of the test isn't proven to change the course of treatment.
-This might be because the course of treatment for the child's symptoms will be the same regardless of what medical condition has caused them; or - any other preventative screening or treatment to see if the child has a medical condition whether or not they have symptoms; or - vaccinations.
+- · preventative treatment; or - · routine preventative examinations and check-ups; or - genetic screening tests to check whether: - the child has a medical condition when they have no symptoms; or - a genetic risk of developing a medical condition in the future; or - there is a genetic risk of the child passing on a medical condition; or - genetic tests to identify a medical condition where the result of the test isn't proven to change the course of treatment.
+This might be because the course of treatment for the child's symptoms will be the same regardless of what medical condition has caused them; or - any other preventative treatment or screening tests to see whether the child has a medical condition if they do not have any symptoms; or - vaccinations.